maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 Typically, you'll want to rate limit endpoints that make use of the CPU, memory, disk I/O, the database, external APIs, and the likes.

 Huh.
-That does mean everything!
+That does mean everything, even your internal (health) endpoints!
 You'll want to prevent resource exhaustion, and make usage of shared resources more fair to all your users.

 ### Naive rate limiting